-The School agrees to the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually agreed upon in the School Improvement Plan submitted to the Sponsor annually.
-In addition to evaluating the School's success in achieving the objectives stated in either the application or the School Improvement Plan, the School will be held accountable for meeting the State's student performance requirements as delineated in State Board of Education Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability.
+- 2. Annual Evaluation of Student and School Performance - a.
+The School will develop and implement a School Improvement Plan (SIP) each year of the Contract in accordance with and as outlined in the Sponsor's School Improvement Plan Guidelines. - b.
+The School agrees to the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually agreed upon in the School Improvement Plan submitted to the Sponsor annually. - c.
+In addition to evaluating the School's success in achieving the objectives stated in either Appendix 2 or the School Improvement Plan, the School will be held accountable for meeting the State's student performance requirements as delineated in State Board of Education Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability. - d.
+The Sponsor has the authority and responsibility to monitor and review the School's progress toward the goals established in the Charter.

+B. Assessments

-- C. Assessments - State required assessments: All students at the School will participate in all State assessment programs. - 2.
-Additional Assessments: Students may participate in any or all district assessment programs in which the district students in comparable grades/schools participate. - 3.
-If an IEP, 504 Plan, and/or an EP for a student indicate accommodations or an alternate assessment for participation in a State assessment, the School will facilitate the accommodations or alternate assessment and comply with State reporting procedures. - 4.
-All School personnel involved with any aspect of the testing process must have knowledge of and abide by State (and, if applicable, Sponsor's)
+- Federal and State required assessments: All students at the School will participate in all Federal and State assessment programs. - 2.
+District assessments: Students may participate in any or all district assessment programs in which the district students in comparable grades/schools participate. - 3.
+Benchmark and progress monitoring assessments: the School must administer benchmark or interim assessments aligned to the Next Generation Sunshine State